hellocreep/seren/README.md

 Seren
 =====

+> Seren is short for Serenity.

 Seren is a module container, not an application nor MV* framework, just a library to set you free from everywhere jQuery style, make your code structured.

+Seren provide simple and useful API, at the same time Seren is flexible and easy to be extend.

+Seren is small, less than 4kb.

 ## Getting started